E-bikes that look like motorcycles take another hit in B.C. Court of Appeal decision | CBC News

 Outdated laws

-B.C.'s Motor Vehicle Act hasn't been updated in 50 years, O'Mellin says, and it doesn't deal with all the the new electric mobility devices that have come onto the consumer market in that time, including electric standup scooters and skateboards.
+B.C.'s Motor Vehicle Act hasn't been updated in 50 years, O'Mellin said, and it doesn't deal with all of the the new electric mobility devices that have come onto the consumer market in that time, including electric standup scooters and skateboards.

-She says it's important that devices like e-scooters be included so that drivers are aware of their responsibilities.
+She said it's important that devices such as e-scooters be included so that drivers are aware of their responsibilities.

-"If you have a larger, faster moving vehicle, there's more onus on you to have training to make sure that those roads are safe for all users," she said.
+"If you have a larger, faster-moving vehicle, there's more onus on you to have training to make sure that those roads are safe for all users," O'Mellin said.

 In a written statement, the Ministry of Public Safety said the province and the provincial insurer, ICBC, "are examining impacts with respect to products now confirmed by the courts to be non-compliant to operate on public highways, such as the Motorino XMr."